tudelft3d/val3dity/data/poly/README.txt

   * cube with one extra face "floating" in the air, not touching
   * invalid

+# cube17
+  * cube3 where inner ring is collapsed to a line
+  * invalid

 # concave
   * concave shape; top and bottom faces are concave polygons
   * valid